What size should my marketing team be?

 Organizations need marketing teams to raise brand awareness and preference and to help generate leads.
 To determine the best size for your marketing team, consider your business and marketing goals, budget, and the size of your organization.

-For more tips on messaging, communications, and marketing, subscribe to our blog.
+For more tips on messaging, communications, and marketing, email me at email@example.com.